PCPM in Ethiopia Trains Not Only Firefighters But Also Ambulance Teams

 Medics working in fire department units are mainly called to traffic accidents, heart conditions, and construction accidents.
 They also respond to births and postpartum complications.
 PCPM provided training aids such as birthing phantoms, self-inflating bags for newborn resuscitation, vacuum extractors, and birthing pads.

-The project “Support for the Development of Rescue Services and Crisis Response Services in Ethiopia 2024-2026” is co-financed from the state budget under Poland’s development cooperation by the Ministry of Foreign Affairs of the Republic of Poland.
+The project “Support to Development of Emergency and Disaster Response Services in Ethiopia” is co-financed within the framework of the Polish development cooperation of the Ministry of Foreign Affairs of the Republic of Poland.
 The funding for Module 2 amounts to PLN 2,397,057.
 The total value of the task is PLN 6,396,073.